 In 2011, cancer was the leading cause of disease-related death in the AYA population.3 Among AYAs, only accidents, suicide, and homicide claimed more lives than cancer.

 Incidence rates of cancers in AYAs vary by race and ethnicity.
 Rates of both cancer incidence and 5-year survival are highest among white AYAs.
 Asian/Pacific Islander AYAs have the lowest cancer incidence rates.
 African Americans have intermediate incidence rates and the lowest 5-year survival rates.
 Despite concerns that improvements in mortality were seen in childhood cancers but not AYA populations, recent analyses suggest that mortality rates among adolescents with cancer decreased in a manner similar to that observed among children aged <15 years since 2000.4

 Examples of NCI Activities Relevant to AYA Cancers

 - The Center for Cancer Research’s Pediatric Oncology Branch (POB) aims to improve outcomes for children and AYAs with cancer.
 The branch conducts basic science and clinical research on a variety of AYA-relevant cancers.
 Select POB clinical trials include:

-- Combination Chemotherapy in Treating Young Patients With Newly Diagnosed High-Risk Acute Lymphoblastic Leukemia is a phase III trial that is studying the efficacy of combination chemotherapy regimens in treating children and AYAs with high-risk acute lymphoblastic leukemia.
+- Combination Chemotherapy in Treating Young Patients With Newly Diagnosed High-Risk Acute Lymphoblastic Leukemia is a randomized phase III trial that is studying the efficacy of three combination chemotherapy regimens in treating children and AYAs ages 1 to 30 years.

 Selected Advances in AYA Cancers Research

-- Selected Adolescent and Young Adult Health Outcomes and Patient Experiences (AYA HOPE) Study advances:
+- Selected Adolescent and Young Adult Health Outcomes and Patient Experiences (AYA HOPE) Study advances include:

 Additional Resources for AYA Cancers